SuperOfficeDocs/superoffice-docs/user-guide/en/person/screen/activities-tab.md

 ## Filter activities

-The activities displayed depend on which [filters][1] (checkboxes) you have selected at the bottom of the section tab.
+The activities displayed depend on which [filters][1] (checkboxes) you select at the bottom of the section tab.

 ## Reply to or forward emails